Beginners’ Guide to Forex Day Trading Strategies and Styles

 Hedging is about protecting existing positions from adverse moves, not generating profit directly.
 If you hold a long position on a currency pair and you are uncertain about an upcoming news event, you might open a smaller short position on a correlated pair to offset potential losses.

-Think of it like insurance for your open trades.
+Hedging is primarily used to reduce exposure to adverse market movements rather than eliminate risk completely.
 It does not eliminate risk entirely, but it limits the downside on specific scenarios.
 Many professional traders and institutions use hedging as part of their overall risk framework rather than as a standalone strategy.

 Arbitrage Strategy